Vladimir-Lazic/SFND_2D_Feature_Tracking/README.md

 SIFT                      | 60          |  65         | N.A.        | 53          | N.A.        | 51

 ## MP.9 Performance Evaluation 3
+In the table bellow we see the average processing time for all detector-descriptor combination applied and averaged on all 10 input images.
+In the horizontal axis the descriptors are listed, and in the vertical the detectors.
+Based on these results we can make a proposition that the top 3 fastest detector-descriptor combinations are: FAST + BRIEF, FAST + ORB, FAST + SIFT.

 Descriptor/Detector Type  |     BRISK   |     BRIEF   |      ORB    |     FREAK   |     AKAZE   |  SIFT
 -------------             | :---------: | :---------: | :---------: | :---------: | :---------: | :---------: